-- 15.1 Stores, defined in terms of controlled stores and departmental stores (for immediate use) should be: - (a) kept to a minimum; - (b) subjected to annual stock take; - (c) valued at the lower of cost and net realisable value. - 15.2 Subject to the responsibility of the Finance Director for the systems of control, overall responsibility for the control of stores shall be delegated to an employee by the Chief Executive.
+- 15.1 Stores, defined in terms of controlled stores and departmental stores (for immediate use) should be: - (a) kept to a minimum; - (b) subjected to annual stock take; - (c) valued at the lower of cost and net realisable value.

+- 15.2 Subject to the responsibility of the Finance Director for the systems of control, overall responsibility for the control of stores shall be delegated to an employee by the Chief Executive.
 The day-to-day responsibility may be delegated by him to departmental employees and stores managers/keepers, subject to such delegation being entered in a record available to the Finance Director.
-The control of any Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer; the control of any fuel oil and coal of a designated Estates Manager. - The responsibility for security arrangements and the custody of keys for any stores and locations shall be clearly defined in writing by the designated manager/Pharmaceutical Officer.
-Wherever practicable, stocks should be marked as health service property. - The Finance Director shall set out procedures and systems to regulate the stores, including records for receipt of goods, issues, and returns to stores, and losses. - 15.5 Stocktaking arrangements shall be agreed with the Finance Director and there shall be a physical check covering all items in store at least once a year. - Where a complete system of stores control is not justified, alternative arrangements shall require the approval of the Finance Director. - 15.7 The designated Manager/Pharmaceutical Officer shall be responsible for a system approved by the Finance Director for a review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles.
+The control of any Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer; the control of any fuel oil and coal of a designated Estates Manager. - 15.3 The responsibility for security arrangements and the custody of keys for any stores and locations shall be clearly defined in writing by the designated manager/Pharmaceutical Officer.
+Wherever practicable, stocks should be marked as health service property. - 15.4 The Finance Director shall set out procedures and systems to regulate the stores, including records for receipt of goods, issues, and returns to stores, and losses. - 15.5 Stocktaking arrangements shall be agreed with the Finance Director and there shall be a physical check covering all items in store at least once a year. - 15.6 Where a complete system of stores control is not justified, alternative arrangements shall require the approval of the Finance Director. - 15.7 The designated Manager/Pharmaceutical Officer shall be responsible for a system approved by the Finance Director for a review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles.
 The designated Officer shall report to the Finance Director any evidence of significant overstocking and of any negligence or malpractice (see also section 13, Disposals and Condemnations, Losses and Special Payments).
-Procedures for the disposal of obsolete stock shall follow the procedures set out for disposal of all surplus and obsolete goods. - 15.8 For goods supplied via the NHS Purchasing and Supplies Agency central warehouses, the Chief Executive shall identify those authorised to requisition and accept goods from the store.
+Procedures for the disposal of obsolete stock shall follow the procedures set out for disposal of all surplus and obsolete goods. - 15.8 For goods supplied via the NHS Purchasing and Supplies Agency central warehouseswarehouses and Regional Distribution Centres of Supply Chain Coordination Limited (the management function of the NHS Supply Chain), the Chief Executive shall identify those authorised to requisition and accept goods from the store.
 The authorised person shall check receipt against the delivery note before forwarding this to the Finance Director who shall satisfy himself that the goods have been received before accepting the recharge.